 I couldn’t sleep, so here I am blogging in the hopes of releasing whatever keeps lingering in my thoughts.

 All my life I’ve been relentlessly greedy about having time to myself to do as I please.
-As a young kid, I couldn’t wait to let out from school so I could go home, possibly finish my homework, and spend the rest of the late afternoon watching television until I had to reluctantly slide off the couch to join my family in the kitchen for dinner.
+As a young kid, I couldn’t wait to be let out from school so I could go home, possibly finish my homework at lightning speed, and spend the rest of the late afternoon watching television until I was called for dinner and had to reluctantly slide off the couch to join my family in the kitchen.
 I always felt like I never had enough time to play.

 I’ve only been at my job for three days now and already I feel the weight of time.
 That niggling obligation of being work at a certain time until I am finished for the day and then going home to rest up, eat, shower, and sleep for a few hours until I repeat the same work day consecutively until Friday.
 Having less time to myself, my hobbies, and extracurricular activities, it kinda allows me to cherish more the time I actually get.
 However, I also feel frustration at how fast my free time seems to move.
 In what is like a blink of an eye, my weekend is over.
 Suddenly I feel as if I don’t have enough time.